pineapple-EPITA/fit-company/adr/02-coach-service-migration.md

 - **Simplicity**: Using Nginx as a reverse proxy is a well-established pattern, making it easy to maintain and extend.

 ## Reasoning
-- **Isolation of concerns**: Makes future development and scaling easier.
+- **Clearer Architecture**: By separating the "Workout of the Day" (WOD) logic into its own "Coach" service, we're building a much cleaner and more organized system.
-- **Improved testing and deployment**: Coach service can be independently deployed and load-tested.
+- **Independent Development**: The Coach service can be developed, tested, and scaled on its own without affecting the monolith.
+This means faster development cycles and fewer headaches.
-- **Supports future microservice architecture goals**.
+- **Ready for the Future**: This migration isn't just about the Coach service; it's setting the stage for a fully microservices-based platform.

 ## Migration Strategy
-- Initially, all traffic routes to the monolith.
+- **Starting**: Right now, all traffic still goes to the monolith.
-- Proxy configured to forward specific traffic (e.g., internal requests or test users) to Coach.
+- **Gradual Shift**: We'll configure the proxy to send specific traffic (like internal requests or tests from our team) to the new Coach service first.
-- Monitor system behavior under load using the K6 script (`tests/load/load-test-k6.js`).
+- **Testing**: We'll use our K6 script (tests/load/load-test-k6.js) to rigorously test the system under expected user loads.
-- Gradually increase percentage of traffic routed to Coach, ensuring correctness and uptime.
+- **Traffic**: Once we're confident, we'll slowly increase the percentage of live user traffic routed to the Coach service, always keeping a close eye on performance and stability.
-- Final switch-over once confidence and performance are validated.
+- **Finalize**: Once we've validated everything, we'll make the full switch!

 ## Outcome
 - K6 load tests (see results below) show the Coach microservice performs reliably under expected user loads.